|Title: ||Mambila traditional religion : Sua in Somie|

 |Issue Date: ||30-Jan-1990|

-religious concepts.
-It is argued that, despite their adherence to Christianity (and to Islam),
+their religious concepts.
+It is argued that, despite their adherence to Christianity (and to

-traditional practices continue to be of great importance in everyday life.
-In order to examine
+Islam), traditional practices continue to be of great importance in everyday life.
+In order to

-traditional practice descriptions are given of divination and oath-taking rites.
-Translated
+examine traditional practice descriptions are given of divination and oath-taking rites.

-transcripts of the different forms of the sua-oath form the empirical core of the thesis.
-The
+Translated transcripts of the different forms of the sua-oath form the empirical core of the

-transcripts illustrate the way that Mambila experience and understand the meaning of sua.
+thesis.
+The transcripts illustrate the way that Mambila experience and understand the

-lacking precise, structured religious concepts.
-This allows for discussion of resulting
+in particular, societies lacking precise, structured religious concepts.
+This allows for

 |Appears in Collections:||Theses - Social Anthropology|